-This chocolate and matcha smoothie recipe can be a great way to start the morning and as a fun and healthy Halloween-party drink.
+This chocolate and matcha smoothie recipe can be a great way to start the morning as a fun and healthy Halloween party drink.
 Its wholesome ingredients, including cacao powder and avocados, are natural sources of energy boosters.
-The main ingredients can be styled to look like a mini graveyard in a cup with a chocolate cookie propped to look like a headstone.
+You can style the main ingredients to look like a mini graveyard in a cup with a chocolate cookie propped to look like a headstone.

 4. Apple Monster Teeth

 A great way to incorporate apples into a fun snack is to make them look like pairs of spooky and cute monster teeth.
-In this recipe, you can use any apples, preferably medium-size Granny Smith apples that are cut into eight sections.
+In this recipe, you can use any apples, preferably medium-size Granny Smith apples, cut into eight sections.
 For the teeth, you can use almonds or marshmallows.